Lidivinekeng/Prediction_of_product_sales/README.md

 The preferred model was the Tuned Random Forest Regressor Model with an R^2 score of 0.595, showing improved performance compared to the linear regression model.

 ## Overall Recommendation
+- Overall, the best model is definitely the tuned Random Forest Regressor Model.
+There was still some bias in the model, but by far it outperformed the linear regression model.

 ## Limitations & Next Steps
 - The limitations of the model are acknowledged.